plasticityai/coldbrew/README.md

 The `run` function returns `0` when successful or `-1` if there was an error.

-#### Running Python Asynchronously
+#### Running Python Asynchronously in JavaScript
 Python code is run synchronously and will lock up the browser for long running code.
-To run Python code asynchronously and concurrently with JavasScript, you can run it like so:
+To run Python code asynchronously and concurrently with JavaScript, you can run it like so:

 ```javascript
 for(var i=0; i<5; i++) {